numba/llvmlite/docs/source/user-guide/deprecation.rst

 Deprecation of LLVM initialization
 ==================================

-A breaking change has occurred with the upgrade to LLVM 20.
+A breaking change occurred with the upgrade to LLVM 20 in llvmlite 0.45.
 Initialization of LLVM core is now automatic, and ``llvm.binding.initialize()`` will raise a ``RuntimeError`` with a suitable message.
-LLVM 20 includes many behavior changes that may break user code or expectations.
+LLVM 20 included many behavior changes that may break user code or expectations.
 This hard error warns users of such potential breakage.
-See :ref:`llvm20` for more details on LLVM 20 changes.
+See :ref:`llvm20` for details on the LLVM 20 upgrade (llvmlite 0.45--0.47) and :ref:`llvm22` for the LLVM 22 upgrade (llvmlite 0.48+).

 Reason for deprecation
 ----------------------